tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 5_Evaluating and Validating Machine Learning Models/Readme.md

 - Regression model evaluation metrics include MAE(Mean Absolute Error), MSE (Mean Squared Error), RMSE (Root Mean Squared Error), R-squared(coefficient of determination), and explained variance to measure prediction accuracy.

 ### R-SQUARED
-   - What does R-squared measure in a model?<br/>
+   - What does R-SQUARED measure in a model?<br/>
-Variance explained by the independent variable.
+VARIANCE explained by the independent variable.

    -What does R-squared measure in regression analysis?<br/>
 The proportion of variance in the target variable explained by the model<br/>